Long paths and cycles in subgraphs of the cube: Removing the Degree Assumption

-For this $H$ Lemma \ref{paths3} and Lemma \ref{body} still hold with the same proofs as before.
-These two ensure that $H$ still contains a connected component $C$ consisting entirely of limbs and not containing the limb $\{a,a'\}$.
-Indeed, since $b$ has at least two limbs, pick a limb $L\in B$ not containing $E_v$ and let $C$ be the connected component of $H$ with $L\in C$.
-As $v$ is the unique neighbour of $a$ in $B$ and $v\notin L$, if $\{a,a'\}\in C$ then $H$ would contain a path of length three, contradicting Lemma \ref{paths3}.
-Furthermore, since $\mbox{Core}(a')\notin A'$, if $C$ did not consist entirely of limbs of $a'$ and $b$, $\mbox{Body}(b)\neq \{b\}$ and $C$ contains two vertices of $B$, contradicting Lemma \ref{body}.
-Following the argument as in Section 5, an application of Lemma \ref{nice} to $G_C$ finishes the proof of Theorem \ref{connmod}. $\square$
+For this $H$ Lemma \ref{paths3} and Lemma \ref{body} still hold, again with the same proofs as before.
+Using these two, as in Corollary \ref{limbcomponent}, we can show that $H$ contains a connected component $C$ consisting entirely of limbs which does not contain the limb $\{a,a'\}$.
+Indeed, $b$ has at least two limbs so pick one, $L\in B$, not containing $E_v$ and take $C$ to be the connected component of $H$ containing $L$.
+As $v$ is the unique neighbour of $a$ in $G_b$ and $v\notin L$, if $\{a,a'\}\in C$ then $H$ would contain a path of length three, contradicting Lemma \ref{paths3}.
+Furthermore, since $\mbox{Core}(a')=\emptyset $, if $C$ did not consist entirely of limbs of $a'$ and $b$, $\mbox{Body}(b)\neq \{b\}$ and $C$ contains two vertices of $B$, contradicting Lemma \ref{body}.

+The remainder of the proof of Theorem \ref{connmod} is almost identical to that of Lemma \ref{splittingdirection}.
+We can apply Lemma \ref{nice} to find a subgraph $J$ of $G_C$.
+Using this subgraph as in the proof of Theorem \ref{splittingdirection} we either obtain an $a'-b$ path of length at least $2^{d-1}$ which is contained entirely in $G_C$ or an $a'-b$ path of length at least $2^{d-1}+1$ in $G$.
+In the first case we find our $a-b$ path by appending the edge $a'a$ the to $a'-b$ path.
+In the second case, unless $a$ is already a vertex of this path we can also do this.
+But if $a$ a vertex of this $a'-b$ path, it must occur as the second vertex.
+Deleting $a'$ from the path, we obtain an $a-b$ path of length at least $2^{d-1}$, as required. $\square$